Spring Boot Starter Projects

 Spring Boot Starter Project Options

-As we can see from Spring Boot Starter Web, starting projects allow us to get started fast with designing various sorts of apps.
+As we can see from Spring Boot Starter Web, starter projects allow us to get started quickly with designing various types of applications.

-- spring-boot-starter-actuator - To use advanced features like monitoring & tracing to your application out of the box
+- Advanced features like monitoring & tracing out of the boxspring-boot-starter-undertow